re-data/re-data/README.md

 # What is re_data?

-re_data - is meant to help data teams fix data issues before users & CEOs would discover them 😊
+re_data - fix bad data before your users & CEOs would discover it 😊

-re_data lets you compute various metrics about your datasets and later on:
+re_data is set of dbt macros & models which help you with making sure your data pipelines are clean & reliable.

+## Data Preparation

+re_data data preparation macros help you clean your data faster, with less code & smaller chance of errors.
+Currently we support four types of data preparation:

+- data cleaning
+- data filtering
+- data normalization
+- data validation

+## Data Monitoring

+re_data metrics & anomalies models contain information about data quality which let's you discover bad data much faster You can:
+ - extend them to your needs,
-  - test
+ - test them as normal dbt models,
-  - visualize
-  - find anomalies in those
+ - visualize them in your favorite BI

-re_data works strictly inside your data warehouse (it's implemented in large part as a dbt package) - and is doing transformations on your tables in your data warehouse.

 # Getting started